xuChenSJTU/ETL-master/README.md

 CUDA_VISIBLE_DEVICES=gpu_num python main_my.py --dataset=amazon3 --reg=1.0

 In this way, you can get he results.
 Besides, if you want to run the variants of CUPL, just follow the same way while with different main files.
 If you find the codes are useful, please cite our paper.

-@article{xu2020learning,
-  title={Learning Complete User Preferences for Cross Domain Recommendation},
-  author={Xu Chen, Ya Zhang, Ivor Tsang, Yuangang Pan and Jingchao Su},
-  journal={arXiv preprint arXiv:xxxx.xxxxx},
-  year={2020}
-}

 This paper is submitted to a journal and we would release more information later.